Nigeria: Floods death toll rises to 603, govt calls for more evacuations | Africanews

 Some 600 people were confirmed dead Sunday, the Nigerian minister for Humanitarian Affairs, Disaster Management and Social Development announced during a media briefing.

-2,407 persons have been injured, a total of 2.5 million people have been affected and 82,053 houses houses have been completely damaged.
+2,407 persons have been injured, a total of 2.5 million people have been affected and 82,053 houses have been completely damaged.

 Minister Sadiya Umar Farouq called on the "State governments, local government councils and Communities to prepare for more flooding by evacuating people living on flood plains to high grounds, provide tents and relief materials, fresh water as well as medical supplies for a possible outbreak of water-borne disease".